AdobeDocs/experience-manager-learn.en/help/sites/integrations/platform/web-sdk.md

 ### Verify Tag property loading on WKND

-Using Adobe Experience Platform Debugger [Chrome](https://chrome.google.com/webstore/detail/adobe-experience-platform/bfnnokhpnncpkdmbokanobigaccjkpob) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/adobe-experience-platform-dbg/) extension, verify if the tag property is loading on WKND pages.
+Using Adobe Experience Platform Debugger [Chrome](https://chrome.google.com/webstore/detail/adobe-experience-platform/bfnnokhpnncpkdmbokanobigaccjkpob) extension, verify if the tag property is loading on WKND pages.
 You can verify,

 + Tag property details such as extension, version, name and more.
 + Platform Web SDK library version, Datastream ID